kc01-8/Mulch/README.md

 A fully offline Arch Linux installer with KDE Plasma, gaming support, and a curated set of applications.

+## Download ISO & Install

+Download ISO, Write to USB, and boot

 ## Building the ISO

 Requires a working Arch Linux system with `archiso` installed.